Advertisement

 About this recipe

-What is Salsa Macha?
+What is salsa macha?

 This easy salsa macha recipe is crunchy, spicy, and perfect for tacos, tostadas, and even soups.
 A modern take on the classic Mexican chili crisp!
 Save this pin and spice up your meals with authentic flavors from Mexico.

-How to make easy salsa macha
+How to make peanut salsa macha (step-by-step)

 • Chop Nuts and Seeds: Pulse peanuts and sesame seeds in a food processor until roughly chopped.
 Transfer to a heatproof bowl.